Sports and Scores header

 Ken, Rear and Ty talk all things Bruins as they come off a 4-0 shutout win in Florida and head to Carolina later today.
 Did that victory save Claude's job?
 The boys get into Don Sweeney's recent comments on Claude's job and what the future holds for the black and gold.

-Glenn, Lou, and Christian love how Bill Belichick reacts to the plethora of stupid questions he receives from the Media during his Press Conferences.
+Rich Kamla and John Michaels host a midday show in Atlanta (92.9 The Game) and were so mad about a piece by Dan Shaughnessy, that they started hurling insults at the city of Boston, calling Patriots fans "drunks" and "racists."

-Dale, Michael and Rich Keefe spend the day discussing the AFC Championship.
+We discuss the Roger Goodell state sponsored interview with Colin Cowherd, and just how much of a con-man Goodell is.

-We close out the work week with the best sound clips of the day.
+We close out Wednesday's show with the best sound clips of the day.

-We check in with hall of famer Michael Irvin to find out what happened to his Dallas Cowboys and look at the remaining playoff match-ups.
+Dale, Michael and Keefe discuss receivers and historical numbers in a discussion about how the Patriots will match up vs the Falcons in Super Bowl 51.

 Kirk Minihane brings Chad Finn back to the show to talk about the Charlotte Wilder story about the relationship between the Pats and Trump.
 Chad defends Charlotte for some of the story and her previous articles, Kirk still has problems with what he thinks is lazy reporting.
 Kirk and Chad also talk about whether a third sports station in Boston would be viable and if Curt Schilling will ever make it into the Baseball Hall of Fame.